alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-31-rule-on-adopting-foundling.md

 locale: en
 lang: en
 uid: rule-on-adopting-a-foundling
-excerpt: "Bringing up the foundling and being benevolent toward him is a good deed for which you will be rewarded."
+summary: "Bringing up the foundling and being benevolent toward him is a good deed for which you will be rewarded."
 ---

 ### Question: